 - Recycle all plastic you do have to use as much as possible, ensuring it is collected properly for suitable recycling (check with your waste management guidelines).

-These are just a few options you can easily choose to reduce plastic in your life, and every step you take will be one step closer to a cleaner, healthier ocean.
+These are just a few options you can easily choose, and every step you take will be one step closer to a cleaner, healthier ocean.
 Let’s celebrate World Oceans Day every day of the year!